Task Parallel Library : 1 of n

 Anyway now that we know that, lets now have a look at different ways in which

-to handle Exception
+to handle Exceptions.

 Handling Exceptions